lucasnevespereira/lucasnevespereira.github.io/src/content/index.md

 #### What I’m Working On:

-[BlogBuddy.io](https://blogbuddy.io): An AI-powered tool to create configurable writing assistants (buddies) to help you write blog posts.
+[BlogBuddy.io](https://blogbuddy.io): An AI-powered platform that helps websites and blogs attract more organic traffic.
+It analyzes your website, extracts SEO insights, and generates optimized articles to improve search rankings and increase organic traffic.

 #### Open Source Projects: